EU lawyers say transaction tax plan is illegal

 EU finance ministers will consider the conclusions and decide whether to scrap the idea, refine the proposal or chose a simpler levy such as the stamp duty Britain imposes on shares.

 Germany said the legal concerns must be “cleared up”.
-The plan needs the backing of all 11 governments to be put in place.
+The proposal needs the backing of all 11 governments if the tax is to be put in place.

 Germany, France, Italy, Spain, Austria, Portugal, Belgium, Estonia, Greece, Slovakia and Slovenia were planning to adopt the tax on stocks, bonds, derivatives, repurchase agreements and securities lending.